Welcome to our Dojo!

-Black Belt is centrally located in Hicksville in a street level Dojo and was established in 1964.
+Black Belt Academy is centrally located in Hicksville in an authentic Dojo and has been open for 30 years.
 We offer training in Traditional Shotokan Karate.

 *NO CONTRACTS